DyversHands/www.DyversHands.com/_pages/gatewatch.md

 (no license is granted for redistribution or derivation without permission)

+Based on a 2019 First Edition of the game and adapted in this version for use with the ***Tableau Games*** system.

 Images © original creators & are Permissively Licensed.
 More info & image credits at www.DyversHands.com/Tableau

 Tableau Games™, Dyvers Hands™, and Gate Watch™ are trademarks of Dyvers Hands Productions LLC.